sadik004/sadik004/README.md

 > *"Code is not just syntax, it's a tool to solve real-world problems and build intelligent solutions."*

 * 🧠 **I’m currently learning:** Machine Learning algorithms, Data Science pipelines, and Deep Learning.
-* 🔭 **I’m currently working on:** Full-stack architectures, automation workflows, and ML model integrations.
+* 🔭 **I’m currently working on:** Smart web scrapers, backend APIs, and ML prototypes.
 * 👯 **I’m looking to collaborate on:** Open-source AI/ML tools, backend APIs, and web automation projects.
 * 💬 **Ask me about:** Python, Machine Learning basics, Pandas, Playwright, and FastAPI.
 * ⚡ **Fun fact:** I love automating repetitive workflows so algorithms do the heavy lifting!